windowschips/i3dotfiles/README.md

 [adi1090x](https://github.com/adi1090x/rofi) on GitHub for rofi menus (I edited them)
 ### Showcase:
-This includes dynamic tiling for i3, clipboard history, a very good applications menu, screenshotting tool with cool effects, and much much more.
+This includes dynamic tiling for i3, clipboard history, applications menu, compositor animations, screenshotting tool with cool effects, and much much more.

 > [!NOTE]
 > The videos are not up to date as of 9 April 2024.